Happyr/Doctrine-Specification/README.md

 The issues with the later implementation are:

-* You may only use the filterOwnedByCompany inside RecruitmentRepository.
+* You may only use the filters `filterOwnedByCompany` and `filterRecruitmentsWeShouldClose` inside RecruitmentRepository.
 * You can not build a tree with And/Or/Not.
 Say that you want every recruitment but $company.
-There is not way to reuse filterOwnedByCompany() in that case.
+There is no way to reuse `filterOwnedByCompany` in that case.
 * Different parts of the QueryBuilder filtering cannot be composed together, because of the way the API is created.
 Assume we have the filterGroupsForApi() call, there is no way to combine it with another call filterGroupsForPermissions().
 Instead reusing this code will lead to a third method filterGroupsForApiAndPermissions().